 - (a) Committees Are Addressing Instructions in Budget Resolution; Differences Between House and Senate.
 The 11 House Committees reported to the House Budget Committee, which assembled the work of the 11 committees in a single bill.
-The 10 Senate committees are working on their instructions.
+The 10 Senate committees may work on their instructions or the Senate Republican leadership may craft a compromise approach without formal input from committees to the Senate Finance Committee.
 The instructions to the Senate and House Committees are dramatically different, and negotiations will continue to resolve differences between the Senate and House approaches. - (b) Razor-Thin Margins.
 The act will probably be enacted with just Republican votes, and the razor-thin margins in the Senate and House mean four House members or four Senators can thwart passage of an act.
 Significant differences remain among various members of Congress over important issues.
 The initial strong objections of a dozen or more Republican House members (the "budget hawks") to adopting the amended budget resolution (primarily because of the Senate's lack of enforceable commitments to spending cuts) are an indication of the difficulties that will be encountered in negotiating the final provisions of the act.
 Further narrowing the margins is that Thomas Massie (R-KY) in the House and Rand Paul (R-KY) in the Senate have consistently voted against the measure (Rep. Massie because it would add to deficits and Sen. Paul because it would extend the national debt limit).
 This means that the Republicans can only lose two more votes in the House or Senate and still pass the legislation.